About

 MEET Our Founder

-Damyenti Chandra, the founder of FAI, is the daughter of Mr and Mrs Patan.
-She was born in Nacovi Nadi, where clinic is located.
+Damyenti Chandra, the founder of FAI, is the daughter of Mr. and Mrs. Patan.
+She was born in Nacovi, Nadi, where the clinic is located.

-Since year 2000 she has made several trips to Fiji to establish clinic and to coordinate and volunteer with teams.
+Since 2000, she has made several trips to Fiji to establish clinics and to coordinate and volunteer with teams.
 She also gave workshops at local hospitals.
 She makes her home in Rocklin, CA.

 Become a Volunteer